Liyubov/bike-sharing/README.md

 - pseudonomysed.ipynb includes analysis using the anonymized dataset (without information on providers.)

 In folder bike analysis trajectories we analyze bikes trajectories (work in progress).

+Jupyter Notebook data analysis

+- analysis of trajectories is described in bikes_mobility_analysis_trajectories folder